gWacey/sdk-nrf/samples/bluetooth/broadcast_config_tool/README.rst

 To test the Broadcast Configuration Tool sample, complete the following steps:

 #.
+Insert the SD card loaded with the pre-encoded LC3 data.
+#.
 Turn on the development kit.
 #.
 Set up the serial connection with the development kit.
 #.
 Configure a BIG using use case 1: